 You Just Can't Overdo Privacy Protection

 An email from a concerned reader prompts a return this week to the thorny question of privacy protection and, in particular, how you can prevent basic information about yourself falling into the wrong hands.

-We wrote just a few weeks ago about how to remove your name
+We wrote just a few weeks ago about how to remove your name from directory listings.